In Florida, transfer taxes are also referred to as "documentary stamps" or "doc stamps," and they're typically paid by

 Who pays transfer taxes in Florida: The buyer or the seller?

 In most cases, the seller is responsible for paying the Doc Stamps.
-However, the question of who pays the transfer tax is usually figured out during negotiations and will be outlined in the contract.
+However, responsibility for the transfer taxes can be transferred during closing negotiations.
+The final payee will be outlined in the contract.